goosemo/blog/_posts/0017_Using_the_parallel_branch_of_Fabric.rst

 Changes and Notes
 -----------------

-So I've updated the branch to have add in a useful bit for it's use.
+So I've updated the branch to add in a useful bit for the parallel decorator.
 I also need to talk out a few things related to it's use in the environment and some bugs or hiccups one might run into trying to use it.
 Hopefully I'll be hitting this up some more soon, and pulling some more of the crazy cool updates that people have been making to fabric trunk.
 I have a to-do list, let me know if you want me to add anything to it!

 Additional feature
 ==================